MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-silent-account-configuration.md

 1. Enable silent account configuration.
 For info, see [Silently sign in users to the OneDrive sync app with their Windows credentials](use-group-policy.md#silently-sign-in-users-to-the-onedrive-sync-app-with-their-windows-credentials).

 2. Optionally, specify the maximum OneDrive size that will download automatically in silent configuration.
 For info, see [Set the maximum size of a user's OneDrive that can download automatically](use-group-policy.md#set-the-maximum-size-of-a-users-onedrive-that-can-download-automatically).
-Note that if you enable Files On-Demand, OneDrive will ignore the maximum size value.
+If you enable Files On-Demand, OneDrive will ignore the maximum size value.

 3. Optionally, set the default location for the OneDrive folder.
 For info, see [Set the default location for the OneDrive folder](use-group-policy.md#set-the-default-location-for-the-onedrive-folder).